ava-labs/avalanche-docs/docs/subnets/create-a-simple-vm-from-scratch.md

 Whenever your VM is ready to build a new block, it will initiate the block building process by using the [Messenger](https://buf.build/ava-labs/avalanche/docs/main:messenger) service.
-Supposing that nodeY wants to build the block _you probably will implement some kind of background worker checking every second if there are any pending transactions_)_ :
+Supposing that nodeY wants to build the block. _you probably will implement some kind of background worker checking every second if there are any pending transactions_ :

 _on nodeY_